 I am at my happiest when I see a team able to do their best testing work and add valuable information into the system.
 One way I like to do this is to be part of the team.
 Mentoring and coaching the team from an external viewpoint is also something I am comfortable with.
 I realise that much of the work we do is heavily influenced by the greater system we are in.
 I have many years experience of making these things visible and coming up with practical ideas to maximize the value derived from the testing efforts.

 Building the craft and community of testing in South Africa is also a passion of mine.
 To this end, I am the co-organiser of Let’s Test South Africa and the founder and co-organiser of the Joburg Software Testers Meetup.
-I am also one of the founding members of ISST – the International Society for Software Testing.

 I enjoy speaking at conferences and have spoken at Let’s Test in Sweden, Copenhagen Context and CAST in North America and I was the co-program chair for CAST 2013.

 Steve Holyer – I love exploring, especially when that means working with people.
 I recently formed a new quest with many colleagues in South Africa, and beyond.
 We are discovering how an inclusive Agile culture will create abundance in an organisation – for our teams, our businesses, and even our societies.
 Our discoveries are driven by story-building.

 But, most people don’t know, I came to Agile on a dare!